From the National Oceanic and Atmospheric Administration (NOAA):

 Note: The infographic above is cropped at the top and bottom.
-Click on the image to see the full page.
+Click on the image for the full page.

 Note: The map above is cropped to zoom in on the 56 Gulf Coast counties and the 129 Atlantic coast counties.
-Click on the image to see the full map.
+Click on the image for the full map.

 From data.census.gov > Profiles:

 Get an overview of your state, county, or place all in one location with our geo-profile pages.
 They provide high-level statistics about your area regarding people and population, race and ethnicity, families and living arrangements, health, education, business and economy, employment, housing, and income and poverty.

 From the Newsroom > Stats for Stories (SFS):